CaliStyle/humpback/README.md

   * `Setting`

 If you are using sails-stripe, you should consider not using those model names as well.

+##Installable Hooks
+Humpback makes use of installable hooks, we call them barnacles.
+By default the included barnicles are:
+  * `humpback-hook` responsible for authorization logic, includes passport

 ##Generators
 Humpback's generators override sails stock generators to create additional